Urgency and Faecal Incontinence

 Don’t get caught short!

-Just show your own IBS Network Can’t Wait Card in offices and stores to request access to a toilet when you need it.
+Just show your own IBS Network Can’t Wait Card in and stores to request access to a toilet when you need it.

 Can't wait cards are available free to members and can be bought for £5 from The IBS Network.

 Earlier this year, Patient.co.uk launched their FREE Find a Toilet app.
 Only available for iPhones, this app allows you to find your nearest public toilet as well as provide a route to it using your phones GPS.
 To download your free app – click here.